 Once you have filed your FAFSA, received your books, attended your first classes for the semester and received your financial aid, the next thing you will need to know is how to keep your financial aid.

 Financial aid eligibility is regularly reviewed throughout the academic year.
-The financial aid awards you see in your award letter are based on the information you provided on your FAFSA.
+The financial aid award you see in your award letter is based on the information you provided on your FAFSA.
 After payments are made, enrollment changes and academic performance may affect your future eligibility.

 Satisfactory Academic Progress

 During the scheduled add/drop period of each semester (typically the first two weeks of classes), you can make schedule adjustments.
-Classes that are dropped during this period do not remain on your permanent record, but may affect your Satisfactory Academic Progress.
+Classes that are dropped during this period do not remain on your permanent record.
 Changes in enrollment may also affect the amount of financial aid that is paid.
-For a review of how certain financial aid awards are affected by changes in enrollment see Disbursement of Funds.
+For a review of how certain financial aid awards are affected by changes in enrollment see Payment of Funds.

-If you are in a Late Start Class and that class is dropped after financial aid has paid, an adjustment for your aid received may be made.
-Whether an adjustment is made depends on if your resulting enrollment falls below the required number of credits necessary for a financial aid award as outlined in Disbursement of Funds.
+If you are in a Start 2 or Start 3 class and that class is dropped after financial aid has paid, an adjustment for your aid received may be made.
+Whether an adjustment is made depends on if your resulting enrollment falls below the required number of credits necessary for a financial aid award as outlined in Payment of Funds.

 A withdrawal is when a student changes his/her enrollment after the end of the add/drop period.
 These classes are part of the student record and are assigned a grade of “W” on the student's transcript.
 W, F, I, U, and Z grades are classified as incomplete credits and will affect the completion rate for the student.
 These grades will also affect the student’s Satisfactory Academic Progress.